 - Would a former employment verification phone call with previous employers have disclosed her improprieties?
 Highly unlikely given the current climate of fear that HR managers operate under when it comes to giving any derogatory references of job performance

 - Was the employee truthful in her resume about past employers and the reason for leaving?
 Any gaps in employment questioned?

 Because we don’t know all the pertinent facts about this case or her previous accusations, the above is only a hypothesis of how this case fell between the cracks as the BMW dealership didn’t have much recourse to pertinent information prior to hiring this person.

-“We were all concerned of the dealership finances and that we were not making the profits we should have been,” she said.
-“We had to let go of many people and changed several pay plans.
+“We were all concerned about the dealership finances and that we were not making the profits we should have been,” she said.
+“We had to let go of many people and changed several payment plans.
 But month after month, nothing seemed to change and no one could figure out why.
 She had an answer for everything but would reassure me that things will be so much better by year-end.”